kuzzleio/documentation/src/guide/1/pubsub/javascript/index.md

     mkdir realtimePubSub
 ```

-For this code example we'll need Kuzzle's Javascript SDK.
+For this code example we need Kuzzle's Javascript SDK.
 To install it, run:

 ```bash
     npm install kuzzle-sdk@beta